 When a couple becomes pregnant, the financial worries that accompany raising a child can overwhelm the joy and excitement they feel.
 The couple may immediately think about housing costs, private schools, and college.
 While they do not lose the happiness they feel for the pregnancy, they quickly realize the need for a robust financial plan, one that will ensure their future little one has access to all the possibilities life has to offer.
+Preparing before a baby arrives can be daunting, but planning will help.

 You mustn’t squander the precious nine months you have before your baby’s arrival.
 Take the time to tackle any debt and financial responsibilities so when your newborn arrives, you can welcome them with relaxed and open arms.